 Doctoral DegreesDoctor of PhilosophyPhD Innovation ProgramPhD + Doctor of MedicineGraduate Admissions

 Dartmouth is committed to providing equal opportunities for students, faculty, staff, and visitors with disabilities to access and participate in academic, social, cultural and recreational programs at Dartmouth.

 Dartmouth encourages an efficient and informal resolution of concerns.
 In many instances, an informal process can resolve a disability-related accommodation concern in an efficient and expeditious manner.
 Students who have disability-related grievances associated with their status as a student (not a student-employee) may initially attempt to resolve matters by contacting Assistant Dean for Academic and Student Affairs Holly Wilkinson to discuss the nature of the complaint, factors to consider as part of the interactive process, and whether an alternative resolution process with the relevant individual or program can be engaged.

-Students who have been denied an accommodation by Assistant Dean for Academic and Student Affairs Holly Wilkinson may contact Dartmouth's ADA/504 Coordinator (ADAC) in the Office of Institutional Diversity and Equity (IDE).
+Students who have been denied an accommodation by Assistant Dean for Academic and Student Affairs Holly Wilkinson may contact Dartmouth's ADA/504 Coordinator (ADAC) in the Office of Equal Opportunity, Accessibility, and Title IX.

 Formal Grievance Procedure

-Students who are not satisfied with the alternative resolution process or who wish to engage in a formal grievance of a decision or action made by Guarini without first seeking an informal resolution should follow the Dartmouth College Disability-Based Grievance Procedures for Students.
-Dartmouth's ADA/504 Coordinator is responsible for responding to allegations of discrimination in the accommodation process.
+Students who are not satisfied with the alternative resolution process or who wish to engage in a formal grievance of a decision or action made by Thayer without first seeking an informal resolution should follow Dartmouth's 504/ADA Appeal Process.

-Allegations of disability-related discrimination unrelated to the accommodation process are addressed through the Equal Opportunity Grievance Procedures in the Office of Institutional Diversity and Equity (IDE).
+Allegations of disability-related discrimination unrelated to the accommodation process are addressed through the Equal Opportunity, Accessibility, and Title IX office.